slowernews/hamster-system/README.md

            0.Inbox (temporary storage before deciding what to do with an item) 1.Tasks (to store all actionable items)
-           2.Notes (to store all non actionable items)
+           2.Notes (to store all non-actionable items)

   - simplified *.When* tags for *actions*: